MariusBongarts/Vuejs-NestJs-MongoDB-Nginx-Docker/README.md

 ## Client

-Go to http://localhost:8080 or http://localhost (nginx redirect the port 80 internally to 8080)
+Go to http://localhost:8080 or http://localhost (nginx redirects the port 80 internally to 8080)

 ### Login Data